Celtic transfer guru Nicky Hammond is facing a huge battle to keep his job, Football Insider can exclusively reveal.

 Among them are recruitment chief Hammond, whose position is said by a well-placed source to be under “major threat”.

-Hammond was appointed director of football operations by the Scottish champions last October after working as a consultant for them during the summer transfer window.
+Hammond was appointed director of football operations by the Scottish champions in October 2019 after working as a consultant for them during the previous summer transfer window.

 He had been brought in to over see the club’s recruitment after Lee Congerton left the club in May of last year to link up with former manager Brendan Rodgers at Leicester City.